andrevandal/ondevamos-web/PROMPT.md

    - Pricing Level Count: Number of pricing level categories within the application
    - Cover Media ID: Foreign key referring to the cover media in the Media table
    - Avatar Media ID: Foreign key referring to the avatar media in the Media table
+   - Active: Boolean indicating if the place is active or not
+   - External ID: A unique identifier imported from an external system
    - Created At: Timestamp when the place was created
    - Updated At: Timestamp when the place was last updated
    - Address ID: Foreign key referring to the address in the Address table